 You can also visit the Cité de la Voile Eric Tabarly – a maritime museum with a difference in memory and tribute to Eric Tabarly a sailing legend who died at sea in 1998.

-During the first two weeks of August Lorient also hosts the annual Interceltique Music Festival which takes place in the town centre and which attracts many artists/musicians from England, Ireland, Scotland and Wales, Spain and Brittany.
-The first weekend of the festival normally kicks off with a large parade of bands and dancers all in traditional costumes – it really is something special.
+Celtic Festival: 5-14 August 2016.
+During the first two weeks of August Lorient also hosts the annual Interceltique Music Festival which takes place in the town centre.
+It’s a huge spectacle which brings together all the Celtic nations from around the world (this year Australia leads the event!).
+The first weekend of the festival normally kicks off with a large parade of bands and dancers all in traditional costumes – it really is something special and shouldn’t be missed.

 Take a trip to the beautiful medieval town of Vannes which is located just on the edge of the famous Gulfe de Morbihan (a sailing metropolis, also known for its oyster farms).
 Vannes also offers the opportunity to sample smart shops, bars, restaurants and a lovely marina where the cafe terraces are often overflowing with alfresco diners.